 Abstract

 Generally, large scombrids (data-rich commercial tuna species) are regularly assessed and managed.
-However, most of the small scombrids (data-poor mackerels and bonitos) lack accurate catch data to implement traditional stock assessments.
+However, most of the small scombrids (data-poor mackerels and bonitos) lack accurate catch data to implement traditional stock assessments, although are economical important in many artesianal fisheries.
 In this study, we analyzed different approaches using length composition data from multiple fleets with different selectivity to assess small scombrids in the Atlantic Ocean.
 Using a simulated population, we compared two length-based methods, length-based spawning potential ratio (LBSPR) and length-based integrated mixed effects (LIME), under different length data grouping scenarios.
 We found that, using length data from the fleet targeting the broadest range of sizes resulted in the lowest bias of all options tested.
-Based on these results, we estimated for the first time a quantitate proxy of current stock status for 10 small scombrid stocks in the Atlantic Ocean using biological and length data.
+Based on these results, we estimated for the first time a quantitative proxy of current stock status for 10 small scombrid stocks in the Atlantic Ocean using biological and length data.
 We found that a few small scombrid stocks have high chances of undergoing overfishing, such as little tunny in the southeast Atlantic and wahoo in the Northwest.
 This is a starting point in the estimation of stock status for these species, but should not replace other more data-intensive assessment techniques as new data become available.

 Introduction